Open vs. Closed Rhinoplasty

 Those looking for fewer alterations and a shorter recovery time may benefit from the less invasive technique.
 When choosing between open vs. closed rhinoplasty, the best option for you depends on the extent of your ideal changes to the nose.
 Dr. Michael Somenek, a board-certified facial plastic surgeon, can discuss what changes you would like to make and whether a closed or open rhinoplasty procedure is best for you.

-What is Rhinoplasty Surgery?
+What Is Rhinoplasty Surgery?

 Rhinoplasty surgery changes the nose’s appearance by altering its bone, cartilage, and skin.
 The procedure is a popular choice amongst plastic surgery patients because the nose plays a critical role in facial appearance and proportions.
 Possible changes include straightening the bridge, reducing the tip, narrowing nostrils, and more.